alpdias/stock-control/README.md

 # Inventory control

-Simple stock control, using JavaScript, HTML5 and CSS3.
-With functions to add and remove items from a stock list, being able to remove the items in their entirety or item by item, and with functions for checking in and out of information.
+Simple inventory control, using <strong>JavaScript</strong>, <strong>HTML5</strong> and <strong>CSS3</strong>.
+With functions to add and remove items from a stock list, being able to remove the items in their entirety or item by item, and with functions to verify the entry and exit of information.

 <strong>Available in my portfolio:</strong> https://paulodeveloper.netlify.com/